zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

 - **Variable**: A name and value pair, similar to environment variables, for passing simple data values
 - **Resource**: An which defines complex data and semantics for upload and download using a pluggable provider model.
 See [resources](resources.md) for a more in-depth look at the resource extensibility model.

+## Semantic concepts for resources
+### Import
+A keyword which conveys the intent to utilize an external resource in the current job.
+The resource which is imported will be placed in the job's working directory in a folder of the same name.
+References to contents within the resource may simply use relative paths  starting with the resource name.
+For instance, if you import a resource named `vso`, then the file `foo.txt` may be referenced within  the job simply as `vso/foo.txt`.

+### Export
+A keyword which conveys the intent to publish a resource for potential consumption in a downstream job.
+The inputs provided to the `export` item are dependent upon the type of resource which is being exported.

+### How it works
+Under the covers `import` and `export` are simply semantic mappings to the resource provider tasks.
+When the system reads an `import` the statement is replaced with the resource-specific import task as specified by the resource provider.
+Likewise in place of an `export` the system injects the resource-specific export task as specified by the resource provider.
+While we could simply document and inform consumers to utlize the tasks directly, this provides a more loosely coupled and easy to read mechanism for performing the same purpose.
+The keywords also allow the system to infer dependencies between jobs in the system automatically, which further reduces the verbosity of the document.

 ## Simple pipeline
 The pipeline process may be defined completely in the repository using YAML as the definition format.
 A very simple definition may look like the following:
 ```yaml